Walt Rock

-Walter Warfield Rock (born November 4, 1941) is an American former professional football player who was an offensive lineman in the National Football League (NFL).
+Walter Warfield Rock (November 4, 1941 – May 19, 2026) was an American professional football player who was an offensive lineman in the National Football League (NFL).
 He played in Super Bowl VII for the Washington Redskins and was a member of the "Over-the-Hill Gang".
 Rock was also a member on the NFL's All Star Team.
 Several injuries to his right ankle ended his twelve-year career with the NFL.
 Rock played college football for the Maryland Terrapins and was selected in the second round of the 1963 NFL draft.
 He was also selected in the second round of the 1963 AFL draft by the Kansas City Chiefs.

 During Rock's time with Washington, his win–loss record was 48–33, and during which he made it to Super Bowl VII.
 Before losing 14–7 to the Miami Dolphins in the Super Bowl, the 1972 Redskins won the divisional playoffs versus the Green Bay Packers 16–3, and were conference champions by defeating the Dallas Cowboys 26–3.
 As a member of the “Over-the-Hill Gang,” Walter prospered on the Redskins in their “all-star” years.
 Even before his all-star team developed under coach George Allen, he was picked in only his second year in the NFL for the 1965 Pro-Bowl.
 Playing for the Eastern Conference, they lost to the Western Conference 34–14.

 Early life

-Rock was born on November 4, 1941, in Cleveland, Ohio.
+Rock was born in Cleveland, Ohio, on November 4, 1941.
 He grew up a Cleveland Browns fan, attending Browns’ games with his grandfather who encouraged him to become a football player.
 He attended Elyria High School, in Elyria, Ohio, and was a two-way player on the football team.
 Rock played offensive left end on its football team.
 In an October 24, 1958 game, Rock had touchdown receptions of 40 and 70 yards in the game's first quarter.
 He was also Elyria's left end on defense.
-As a senior in 1958, the 6 ft 4 in (1.93 m) or 6 ft 4½ in (1.94 m) 205 lb.
-(93 kg) Rock was first team All-Buckeye Conference on both offense and defense as an end.
+As a senior in 1958, the 6 ft 4 in or 6 ft 4.5 in 205 lb Rock was first team All-Buckeye Conference on both offense and defense as an end.

-As a senior, he went from 6 ft 2 in (1.88 m) 195 lb.
-(88.5 kg) at the first of the year, to 6 ft 4½ in and 218 lb.
-(98.9 kg) by the end of the year.
+As a senior, he went from 6 ft 2 in 195 lb at the first of the year, to 6 ft 4.5 in and 218 lb by the end of the year.
 Basketball was Rock's first love among sports, and he played on Elyria's basketball team.
 In 1959, he was voted among that season's outstanding players by Cleveland area basketball coaches.
+In 1972, he was inducted into the inaugural class of the Elyria Sports Hall of Fame.